NormanLo4319/R_Advance_Analytics_and_Graphics/README.md

 ## Objectives:
 1. Discuss some of the R packages that improve the efficiency for data analytic
 2. Cover the intiutive data analytic tools for analyzing different data sets
-3. Apply different visualization tools to represent the data
+3. Apply different visualization tools to demonstrate the data

 ## Index:
 ### Section 1: Applying dplyr Package to Increase Efficiency